INTERESTED IN LEARNING MORE?REQUEST INFO

 All vocational nurses are required to be licensed by the National Council of State Boards of Nursing by successfully passing the NCLEX-PN exam.
 We include NCLEX-PN preparation at every level of our Vocational Nursing program at Smith Chason through a robust ATI program.

-Smith Chason’s current combined California NCLEX Pass Rates for our Vocational Nursing programs is 77%!*
+Smith Chason’s current California NCLEX Pass Rates for our Los Angeles Vocational Nursing programs is 76%!*

 LVNs can often add specialized certifications as they progress through their careers for things like:

 Smith Chason knows the value of experience, which is why we hire expert, professional nurses as our instructors and incorporate their knowledge into our curricula.
 We start by building your confidence in our high-fidelity nursing skills and simulation labs and then take it to the next step with off-site hospital and clinic externships.
 With our LVN diploma program, you’ll explore topics like:

 For over 20 years, the founders of Smith Chason School of Nursing have made it our mission to produce graduates who display both academic excellence and the highest levels of integrity.
 We are a true partner in your journey to becoming part of the nursing profession.